dawidkotarba/interview_questions/java.md

 - There are two methods with same name - one takes the argument of Object, another one of String.
 Which one will be invoked if we pass null and why?
 - Is it a good practice to use "Optional" as a method argument?
 How about serialization?
 - What do you think about returning a Stream from a method?
+- There is set of users.
+Each user contains set of languages he speaks.
+How to get all languages spoken by all users? (stream with flatmap and distincts)

 ## Generics
 - What is type erasure?